 There’s an adage that says, ‘Hindsight is 20/20 vision’.
-Without blocking our own vision with any negative perceptions of the year 2020 with its challenges, opportunities, and world-wide affect, the principal of 20/20 of 20/20 vision is perfect eyesight.
+Without blocking our own vision with any negative perceptions of the year 2020 with its challenges, opportunities, and worldwide effect, the principle of 20/20 vision is perfect eyesight.
 Hence, when we say that hindsight is clear, we refer to the ability to look back on our actions and see what we couldn’t see so vividly at the time.

 Experience is the best teacher, and often the most painful.
 Many of us learn by reflecting on what we are doing and whether brought us success.
 It is often through experiential learning that we develop our hindsight when we see what we could have done differently.
 These experiences are used to move ourselves forward, rather than wallowing in what could have been, or celebrating how well we performed.
 Learning is one of the key elements for self-improvement and ensuring positive results.

 Both hindsight and experiential learning merge into enabling reduced failures for others.
 Through professional engagements, these are the 5 things I would tell my pre-millionaire self:

 Isn’t it amazing how goal setting continually arises as the key element to success?